A priori error analysis of the proximal Galerkin method: Preliminaries

 for all $v \in V$.
 Introducing the latent variables $\psi^k = \nabla \mathcal{R}(Bu^k)$ (i.e., $Bu^k = \nabla \mathcal{R}^*(\psi^k)$ by~\cref{eq:conj_grad_inverse}) to rewrite the resulting equations in saddle-point form yields the LVPP algorithm, and discretizing the resulting saddle-point problems leads to the PG method \cite{dokken2025latent}.
 We refer the reader to \cite{keith2023proximal} for a detailed derivation of LVPP for the obstacle problem and to \cite[Section 3]{fu2024locally} for a brief summary.

 The LVPP algorithm reads as follows: for some starting point $\psi^0 \in {W}$ and an unsummable sequence of positive parameters $ \{ \alpha_k \}$, find ($u^k, \psi^k) \in V \times W$ such that

 and $k = 1,\ldots$ Note that from \cref{eq:cont_alg_1}, the latent variables $\psi^k$ satisfy a crucial identity: $Bu^k = \nabla \mathcal{R}^*(\psi^k) \in \mathcal{O}$.
 Proving that \cref{eq:cont_alg} is well-posed is generally a challenging task.
-To date, it has only been accomplished for the obstacle problem (cf.\ \Cref{example:obstacle}) under suitable regularity assumptions on the problem data \cite{keith2023proximal}.
-Fortunately, in the \textit{a priori} error analysis that follows, we do not rely on the continuous-level subproblems~\cref{eq:cont_alg} in any way.
+To date, it has only been accomplished for the obstacle problem (cf.\ \Cref{example:obstacle}) under suitable regularity assumptions on the problem data \cite{keith2023proximal}. \rami{The main difficulty in proving a general well-posedness result for $\eqref{eq:cont_alg}$ is in identifying the correct functional setting that typically involves a non-reflexive Banach space $W$.
+For instance, for the obstacle problem (cf.\ \Cref{example:obstacle}), it is known that $W=L^\infty(\Omega)$ is the correct choice under suitable regularity assumptions on the problem data \cite{keith2023proximal}. } Fortunately, in the \textit{a priori} error analysis that follows, we do not rely on the continuous-level subproblems~\cref{eq:cont_alg} in any way.
 Instead, we focus solely on the discretized subproblems~\cref{eq:discrete_lvpp}.